ZEISS Lens Wipes and Cleaning Solutions

 Stand out with ensuring your customers’ lenses can stay fog free.

 It’s difficult to go about your day with lenses that keep fogging up.
 Luckily, there is a solution to the problem.
-The lens cleaning range from ZEISS also includes the ZEISS AntiFOG Kit.
-It's a convenient and easy-to-use solution that can keep lenses fog-free for up to 72 hours.
+The lens cleaning range from ZEISS also includes our ZEISS AntiFOG Wipes and AntiFOG Kit.
+Both products are designed as an easy-to-use solution that can keep lenses fog free for up to 72 hours.

 ZEISS lens cleaning products have been extensively tested by COLTS, an independent laboratory.
 ZEISS Lens Wipes have been awarded the COLTS seal as a mark of quality and effectiveness.